Huntly Toon Gardener Launch

 - 3 min read

-Town gardeners Maria and Katrina were delighted to welcome people on a walk around Huntly, rediscovering elements of the Edible Trail which was planted as part of a project called a Bite on the Side (by artist Norma Hunter).
-A HOP ON & HOP OFF system allowed people to join parts of the journey that started at the lovely Brander Garden at the back of the Huntly Square.
 The Brander Caretakers' Garden has been under the care of Deveron Projects and their dedicated volunteers who care for the garden under the expertise of Lindy.
 Over the years, the garden has hosted a range of projects such as the building of a outdoor shelter with children, the codesign and planting of a food forest, and - way back -the planting and training of espalier fruit.
 Some were even planted by the brother of one of greener Huntly's Directors a few decades ago.
 "We could have spent the entire time just exploring what is growing in this garden.
 There is a range of edibles from fruit trees and shrubs, to perennial and annual herbs."
-Katrina explains.
-"The way the have been planted, blended in a naturalistic way that mimics how plants naturally like to grow, means these plants support each other leaving us with a lot less work to do once the plants have established."
+Katrina explained.
+"The way they have been planted, blended in a naturalistic way that mimics how plants naturally like to grow, means these plants support each other leaving us with a lot less work to do once the plants have established."

 Comments